subramb-binu/sample-one/README.md

 Test repository from the course
 Modifying readme in the main branch before branching.
 Modifying readme in the "branch1" branch before merging.
+Updating readme in the main branch after branching.